 A great many factors have contributed to the resurgence of the bed bug.
-People travel more often, and to farther flung areas of the world, than ever before.
+People travel more often, and to farther-flung areas of the world than ever before.
 This leads to travelers being put into contact with bed bugs and other pests that may have less of a presence in the United States.
-An expansion of trade with countries around the world means that a greater variety of products are shipped into the US from countries that may have yet to successfully come to terms with their insect populations.
+Expansion of trade with countries around the world means that a greater variety of products are shipped into the US from countries that may have yet to successfully come to terms with their insect populations.
 This creates an avenue for bed bugs and other insects to make it on to our shores.
 It’s really not too unusual to find these pests coming into the country along with cargo from some of our international trading partners.

 This brings us the purpose of our latest little essay, a brief look at some of the bed bugs’ natural predators.
-Of course, these are pest that are no more welcome in our homes then the bed bugs they consume.
+Of course, these are pests that are no more welcome in our homes than the bed bugs they consume.
 Still, it’s good to know humans aren’t the only creatures on Earth who count the bed bug as a natural enemy.

 Spiders and Bed Bugs